Avery Leigh Russell – Principal Investigator

-Maggie is an undergraduate studying wildlife biology with the intention of getting a MS’s in high school education.
+Maggie is a Master’s student studying wildlife biology with a strong interest in high school education.
 She spends most of her time outdoors with her dog, Princess Bagels.
 Maggie has a passion for learning about animals of all sizes.
 She’s un-bee-lievably excited to study bee cognition and behavior!

 Abilene Mosher – Undergraduate Researcher

 Abilene is an undergraduate working in wildlife biology with interests in ecology.
 She is excited to learn more about bee-havior!

 Kate is an undergraduate studying microbiology with a minor in chemistry.
 Her primary

 area of interest is microbiomes and how they impact animals, especially bees!
 When Kate’s not in the lab, she loves to backpack in the mountains, cook new foods, and watch Jeopardy reruns.